Pierre Sidos: Collaboration and internment: 1939–1948

 In 1943, then 16 years old (the minimum required age), Pierre Sidos joined the youth movement of the Parti Franciste, one of the main collaborationist movements under the Vichy regime.
 In January 1946, he was tried by a court in La Rochelle—along with his father, mother and his brother Jacques—convicted and received a 5-year jail sentence for his membership in the Parti Franciste.
 The conviction was reduced as Sidos was still a minor at the time of the events.
-His father François was sentenced to capital punishment, guilty of unlawful arrests of resisters organized with the Milice, and of his participation in the armed conflict with the Nazi forces against the Allies.
+His father François was sentenced to death, guilty of unlawful arrests of resisters organized with the Milice, and of his participation in the armed conflict with the Nazi forces against the Allies.
 Before his execution on 28 March 1946, François wrote a letter to his sons, urging them to avenge his "unjust death".

 His brother Jacques was sentenced to 10 years in jail for his past in the Vichy intelligence services, his mother released with all charges dropped, and Pierre was sent in autumn 1946 to the Natzweiler-Struthof concentration camp in Alsace.
 The place, originally built by the Nazis in 1941, had been recently transformed by the French authorities to include elementary needs, such as central heating or electric lighting.
 The inmates—most of them former Nazi-collaborators—could even organize free-fights, running competitions or put on a play.

 While serving his sentence, Pierre Sidos spent most of his time reading and running.
 He met Marcel Bibé, a former Bezen Perrot militant who initiated him in Celtic esoterism.
 Sidos then began to write about druidism and the Celtic Cross, which he described in his prison notes as the allegory of the "walking sun and universal life", a symbol he would later use in all the organizations he created: Jeune Nation, Occident and L'Œuvre Française.

 In 1948, the French authorities made an offer to the inmates: their release against an enlistment in the Indochina War.
 Sidos refused the proposition, while hundreds of former Nazi collaborators were sent to fight within the French army in southeast Asia, diffusing Wehrmacht and SS songs they had learnt during their internment in Natzweiler-Struthof.